yozura/Luna_dx11/README.md

 ### 2. `DirectXTex.lib`
 According to MSDN, `D3DX11CreateShaderResourceViewFromFile` function and the D3DX utility library are deprecated in Windows 8 and later versions.
 To replace them, build the [DirectXTex](https://github.com/microsoft/DirectXTex) project and link it as a new library.

+### 3. `DirectXCollision.h`
+In this code, we use the `DirectXCollision.h` header file instead of the `xnacollision.h` header file used in the book.
+Therefore, functions used in the demo, such as `XNA::IntersectRayTriangle`, are replaced with `TriangleTests::Intersects`.